 - Guide a visitor toward scheduling an appointment with appropriate calls-to-action?

 See a few areas of your website that could use improvement?
 Update it today.
 Need a major website upgrade?
-Speak to your current provider about upgrading or contact a chiropractic website design company who offers a comprehensive chiropractic marketing solution such as Perfect Patients.
+Contact a chiropractic website design company who offers a comprehensive chiropractic marketing solution such as Perfect Patients.

 #3 – Stay on top of your reviews